 Please understand, conducting a complete and thorough risk analysis is extremely difficult to do yourself.
 I recommend contracting with a HIPAA auditor to help you.
 The problem is, most people just simply don’t know where to look, or bypass things because they don’t understand data security.
 If the Risk Analysis is foundational to your security, then you don’t want to overlook key Risk Analysis elements.
 (Learn the pros and cons of a HIPAA audit)

 So let’s dive a little deeper into the methodology of how to conduct a risk analysis.

-Step 1: Define scope by defining PHI flow in your environmentTo identify your scope (scope meaning: the areas of your organization you need to secure), you have to understand how patient data flows within your organization.
-If you know all the places PHI is housed, transmitted, and stored, you’ll be able to better safeguard those potential vulnerable places.
+Step 1: Define scope by defining PHI flow in your environmentTo identify your scope ("scope" meaning: the areas of your organization you need to secure), you have to understand how patient data flows within your organization.
+If you know all the places your organization houses, transmits, and stores PHI, you'll be able to better safeguard those potential vulnerable places.

 There are four main parts to consider when defining your scope.

 - Where PHI starts or enters your entity

 - What happens to it in your system

 - Where PHI leaves your environment

 In the PHI lifecycle, it’s important to identify all PHI inputs.
 By doing this, you can make sure you identify exactly where security should begin at your organization.

 When considering the origination of PHI, think of both new and existing patient records.
 PHI can begin from patients filling out their own information on physical paper, to business associates faxing you asking for more information about a current or former patient.